calorimetry header image

 Example 1

-So by using the formula above we can easily calculate the number of moles of ethanol present in 1g:
+So the number of moles of ethanol present in 1 g is:

-number of moles of ethanol = 1/46 = 0.021 mol.
+number of moles of ethanol = 1/46 = 0.0217 mol

 To calculate the molar enthalpy change (heat energy released by burning 1 mole of ethanol) we use the formula:

-A calorimter where steps have been taken to reduce heat loss to the surroundings.
-The actual enthalpy of combustion of ethanol is -1367 kJ mol-1
+A calorimeter where steps have been taken to reduce heat loss to the surroundings.

-The fact that this is considerably higher than the enthalpy change calculated above should not be a total surprise since I am sure you can spot many ways in which heat from the burning alcohol is lost and not transferred into the water.
-We have assumed that all the heat energy from the burning alcohol flame has been transferred into the water.
+The fact that this is much more exothermic (more negative) than the value calculated above should not be a total surprise since you can probably spot many ways in which heat from the burning alcohol is lost and not transferred into the water.
+We assumed that all the heat energy from the burning alcohol flame was transferred into the water.
 This is clearly not the case.
-The main area of heat loss is likely to be:

-However other areas of potential heat loss are: However there are a number of changes that can be made to this simple calorimeter to help reduce heat loss and improve the accuracy of the calculated enthalpy change.
+However, there are a number of changes that can be made to this simple calorimeter to help reduce heat loss and improve the accuracy of the calculated enthalpy change.
 These changes are summarised in the diagram opposite:

 Key Points